Nearsightedness: Not Just An Inconvenience

 How Do I Know If My Child Needs Myopia Management?

-Take our myopia assessment online to find out whether your child could benefit from this life-changing treatment.
+Take our myopia assessment online to find out if myopia management may be a game-changer for your child.

 Myopia increases the risk of serious eye diseases

-Myopia can significantly increase your risk of developing potentially sight-threatening eye conditions in the future.
-But how much does your risk grow, exactly?
+As we’ve said, children with myopia have a higher risk of developing potentially sight-threatening eye conditions in the future.
+But how much does your risk grow, exactly, as your myopia gets worse?

 What Factors Increase Risk of Myopia?